stephen-eades/ff-groupme-bot/README.md

 4. Clone this repository and navigate to the root with the Heroku CLI.

 5. Add your ESPN league ID and plug in your GroupMe ID to the app.py variables.
 Adjust functions to fit your league.
 Note that historical data requests reach back as early as 2013, you can easily extend this in the code.
+Private league users need to input the two cookies (swid and espn_s2) required for private league requests.

 6. Log in to the Heroku CLI by calling `heroku login`